EddyRivasLab/eddyrivaslab.github.io-src/content/pages/lab-cluster.md

 ### etiquette

-We have two partitions, `-p eddy` with 640 cores and 4.8GB RAM/core and `-p eddy_hmmer` with 576 slower cores and 3.7GB/core.
-We often use `-p eddy` for daily work (where we want stuff to be near-interactive, finishing in minutes not hours).
-If you submit 600+ long-running jobs to `-p eddy`, nobody else can use it for a while.
-To avoid getting in each others' way on `-p eddy`, at any one time, please limit your resource use to:
+To avoid getting in each others' way on our `-p eddy` partition, at any one time, please limit your resource use to:

-  * <50% of the cores (320)
+  * <50% of our cores
-  * <50% of the RAM per node (96G) OR <4.8GB/core
+  * <50% of the RAM per node OR <4GB/core
   * <30min per job

-Larger workloads can be sent to the `-p eddy_hmmer` queue, our night train, without any etiquette on job number, memory piggishness, or time.

-The <320 core, <96G/node|<4.8G/core memory, <30min guidelines are just
+These guidelines are just guidelines.
-guidelines.
 The principle is what's important.
 Nobody should have to wait >30min to get their job to start running on `-p eddy`.
 If you cause such pain, there may be public shaming and/or donut penalty.
 Launching one job that takes a day to complete, or a thousand 10-second jobs is not going to get in anyone's way either.
-Conversely, it's possible that three or more people in the lab could try to occupy 50% of our resources at a time and jam us up, so use `sinfo -p eddy` to see how busy things are and be reasonable.
+Conversely, it's possible that two or more people in the lab could try to occupy 50% of our resources at a time and jam us up, so use `sinfo -p eddy` to see how busy things are and be reasonable.

 You can also add `--nice 1000` to your `sbatch` command, to downgrade your running priority in the queue, which helps let other people's